jmnavarrol/python-multigit/README.md

 For each defined *subrepo* within the *subrepos* file, it will clone/checkout it to the defined relative path.
 Optionally, it will *checkout* the given *gitref* (either *commit*, *branch* or *tag*), provided the repo's local sandbox is *"clean"* (i.e. no pending modifications).
   **NOTE:** pay attention to the fact that if the *gitref* you record is a specific *commit* or *tag*, the related sandbox will be in disconnected state.

-*multigit* will also recursively look for new *subrepos* files on the repositories it manages.
+*multigit* will also recursively look for new *subrepos* files on the root directory of the repositories it manages.

 When working within a git repository, **you should make sure** your [*.gitignore* file](./.gitignore) ignores all your *subrepos*.